yaronn/wopr/misc/more.md

 ##Viewing Reports##

-Depending on how you use a report, you have a few ways to view it:
+Depending on how you use a report, you have a few ways to view it.
+On Windows you will probably only be able to use the third option and need to [install the fonts](http://webservices20.blogspot.com/2015/04/running-terminal-dashboards-on-windows.html) for best view.

 **option 1: POST it to the wopr online viewer**